Retiring in NC

 How much money do you need to retire comfortably in North Carolina?

-While some states are either cheaper or more expensive to retire in, to retire comfortably in North Carolina, it is recommended that an individual have at least $69,237 annually.
+While some states are either cheaper or more expensive to retire in, to retire comfortably in North Carolina, it is recommended that an individual have $63,156 annually.

-Spending these best years of life should be somewhere nice and relaxing and this Southeastern state offers just that and more.
+Spending these best years of life should be somewhere pleasant and relaxing, and this Southeastern state offers just that and more.
 If you are ready to call beautiful North Carolina home, contact the experts at Raleigh Realty.
 We are here to help and answer any questions.